-Eerke Boiten is the Head of the School of Computer Science and Informatics at De Montfort University, and the Director of the Cyber Technology Institute, an EPSRC/NCSC accredited Academic Centre of Excellence in Cyber Security Research.
+Eerke Boiten is the Head of the School of Computer Science and Informatics at De Montfort University, and former Director of the Cyber Technology Institute, an EPSRC/NCSC accredited Academic Centre of Excellence in Cyber Security Research and Education (Gold).

 PhD, University of Nijmegen, 1992